 Reduce Fuel Consumption

 As discussed prior, monitoring idling times is a good way to reduce fuel costs but there are other areas that contribute to high fuel consumption.
 Speeding, harsh braking, and quick acceleration are all driving behaviors that can waste fuel.
 According to the U.S. Department of Energy, speeding can lower gas mileage by up to 33%, so for every 5 miles over 60 mph fleets can expect to pay an additional $0.24 per gallon of gas.
-Based on this estimate, if a fleet of 100 vehicles drove an average of 70 mph on the highway instead of 60, they could waste 1.5 million gallons of fuel per year.
-Driver Monitoring System (DMS) can monitor vehicle and driver performance and provide real-time alerts and feedback to drivers.
-Telematics reporting comes standard in most live dash cameras today.
+Based on this estimate, if a fleet of 100 vehicles drove an average of 70 mph on the highway instead of 60, they would waste 1.5 million gallons of fuel per year.
+Another useful fleet management tool are Driver Monitoring Systems (DMS) which can monitor vehicle and driver performance and provide real-time speeding alerts.
+Additionally, telematics reporting comes standard in most live dash cameras today which can show driver behavior and vehicle diagnostics.
 By implementing telematics fleet managers can optimize fuel consumption to reduce emissions and costs.

-Optimizing routes can reduce driving distances and minimize the number of vehicles on road, ultimately reducing emissions.
+Optimizing routes can reduce driving distances and create more efficient routes, ultimately reducing emissions.
 By using fleet management software. such as Omnitracs RNA & RNT, fleets can optimize routes, and reduce their fuel consumption and carbon footprint.
-In one study, UPS reduced its daily mileage by 28.5 million miles by optimizing its routes, resulting in a reduction of 3,000 metric tons of CO2 emissions per year.
+In one study, UPS reduced its delivery mileage by 28.5 million miles by optimizing its routes, resulting in a reduction of 31,000 metric tons of CO2 emissions per year.

 Earth Day is our reminder of the responsibility we have to protect and reduce our direct impact on the planet.
 Fleets have the opportunity to reduce their carbon footprint by implementing different fleet management tools.
 These fleet management tools not only act as a way to better manage your fleet and reduce levels of emissions, but they can also save companies money.
 Celebrate Earth Day and implement one of these practices today!